City of Groveport Capital Improvement Program (CIP)

 In coordination with City Administration, the Engineering Department prepares a Capital Improvement Program (CIP) for review and approval by City Council and then puts this CIP plan into action by supervising planning, design and construction of projects.
 The CIP includes important City infrastructure projects to improve our public streets, our public utilities and water production and distribution infrastructure.

 Ohio Public Works Commission (OPWC)

 The Ohio Public Works Commission provides local government agencies with infrastructure funding each year.
 This year, applications will be accepted for Round 34 Funding until Monday, September 9, 2019.
 Project applications submitted for Round 34 funding will be for projects constructed during 2020.
-The City will be submitting two (2) applications this year; West Bixby Road Phase 2 Project and S. Hamilton Road at Higgins Boulevard Intersection Improvement Project.
+The City will be submitting two (2) applications this year; West Bixby Road Phase 2 Project and S. Hamilton Road at Higgins Boulevard/Directors Boulevard Intersection Improvement Project.
 This intersection is located about ¼ mile south of Williams Road and about ¼ mile north of Firehouse Lane.
 The West Bixby Road project will include improving pavement, drainage and bicycle/pedestrian facilities on approximately 3,500 feet of Bixby Road, from the Madison-Christian School to the Three Creeks Metro Park entrance.
 More details will follow as they become available.